thinkontheclock/recipes/_posts/2018-11-28-mediterranean-lamb-bowls.md

    4. Add rice and turmeric.
 Stir until combined.
 Add chicken broth and bay leaf, cover pan.
 Increase heat and bring to a boil.
    5. Reduce heat, allow to simmer 15-20 minutes, or until liquid is absorbed.
 Remove from heat and allow to sit for 5 minutes.
 Remove bay leaf, fluff with a fork and serve
 2. **To make the spiced ground lamb**
-   1. Heat a large saute pan over medium heat.
+   1. Heat a large sauté pan over medium heat.
 Add olive oil.
    2. When oil is hot, add onions and garlic.
 Sauté for 5 minutes, until starting to soften.
    3. Add ground lamb.
 Brown lamb until cooked through.
    4. Add paprika, allspice, red pepper flakes, ginger, salt and pepper.
 Mix until fully combined, cook for 1-2 minutes.
 Remove from heat and stir in fresh herbs.